by Bill Batson

 In 1981, Pratt was elected President of the local branch of the NAACP.
-On Thursday night, April 16, Pratt will host the organization’s annual fundraising gala at the Pearl River Hilton.
-While all eyes will be focused on this year’s keynote speaker, Reverend Curtis Everette Gatewood, a member of the North Carolina NAACP State Conference and a founder of the Moral Mondays Movement, people will find it difficult to turn away from Pratt, who always appears in a hat more spectacular than the one she wore the previous year.
+On Thursday night, April 19, Pratt will host the organization’s annual fundraising gala at the Pearl River Hilton.
+While all eyes will be focused on this year’s keynote speaker, Pastor Stephen A. Green, Pastor of Heard AME Zion Church in Roselle, NJ, people will find it difficult to turn away from Pratt, who always appears in a hat more spectacular than the one she wore the previous year.

 Pratt credits her husband Marshall, who passed away in 2002, for her memorable hats.
 “My husband designed all my hats.
 He was a talented artist and would always design my hats and coordinate my outfits.”
 Pratt’s collection of 250 chapeaus were on display at RCC in 2005 for a fundraising event for the NAACP.